Women's FA Cup suspended during month-long lockdown in England as men's FA Cup goes ahead

 The Women's FA Cup has been suspended during the four-week national lockdown in England, despite the men's competition being given approval to continue as planned.

-The FA confirmed on Tuesday that the 10 non-elite teams competing in the first round of the men's FA Cup will be able to compete from November 6-9.
+The Football Association confirmed on Tuesday that the 10 non-elite teams competing in the first round of the men's FA Cup will be able to compete from November 6-9.

 The women's first round - not classed as elite according to government guidelines - was originally scheduled for November 15, but the earliest return date possible for the competition will be December 2, when lockdown restrictions are due to be eased.